-Why This Guideline Matters
+Why this Guideline matters

 Let’s start with the problem it’s addressing.
 Tunisia’s legal system hasn’t been working as well as it should.
 The numbers are troubling: 4 out of 10 Tunisians have faced serious legal issues.
 Of those, 78% couldn’t find a good solution.
 This lack of justice erodes social cohesion and slows down economic development.

-The Challenge at Work
+The challenge at work

 Among these problems, there’s one main issue: problems at work.
 Employment justice problems aren’t merely statistics; they affect real people, especially youth and women.
 Every year, more than 250,000 Tunisians find themselves in work-related disputes, with 67% of them suffering as a result.